crypticterminal/email_collector/README.md

 ## Usage

 To collect a number of emails email_collector sends a specified request to Google and parses response pages.
 You can specify domain of a specific email provider (e.g. gmail.com, outlook.com) to improve matching.
+Of course, you should be connected to Internet to be able to send queries to Google.

 For example, to get a number of developer emails, you can run